mscholl96/mad-recime/README.md

 # mad-recime
 ReciMe is a fancy recipe generator based on AI.
-It offers an iOS App with remarkable user experience.
+At some point it will offer an iOS App with remarkable user experience.

 Code coverage of python modules: ![Badge](doc/coverage.svg)